-I turned an icy eye on Alise and put all my captain-disciplining-space-hand-recruit into it.
+I turned an icy eye on Alise and put all my captain-disciplining-space-hand-recruit energy into it.
 "Enough."
-207 She's hinting to Gus that she knows what he did last night, but it seems to have gone over his head.
-"They provide value in multiple ways," Kaz continued, thankfully ignorant as to Alise's off-color commentary.
+"They provide value in multiple ways," Kaz continued, thankfully ignorant as to Alise's offcolor commentary.
 "They protect and enrich our community..."
 "While only occasionally committing arson," the Countess interjected.